A. FACULTY GOVERNANCE BODIES

 - Effective professional or institutional service.
 Service is judged by its contribution to the candidate’s field, to the missions of his or her unit, and to the University as a whole.
 Given that faculty in the probationary period need to establish a record in teaching and scholarship, service is decidedly less important for promotion to the rank of Associate Professor than either scholarship or teaching.
 An exceptional service record cannot substitute for outstanding scholarship and excellent teaching.

-Initial appointments to this rank shall be based on the standards described in a-c above or on professional experience and recognition.
+Initial appointments to this rank shall be based on the standards described in 1-3 above or on professional experience and recognition.

 Promotion to the rank of Full Professor requires a sustained level of achievement according to the same indicators of scholarly excellence as those required for the rank of Associate Professor.
 This rank is awarded in the expectation that the faculty member’s entire professional career will live up to this standard.
 Substantial accomplishments since appointment or promotion to the prior rank should be clearly demonstrated.
 Promotion to Professor is recognition of scholarly achievement at a level that meets or exceeds what is generally expected for full professors at peer research universities, a commitment to excellence in teaching, and substantial service and leadership with every expectation of continuing contributions to the University.